 The Vice President for Academics will communicate the decision in writing to the student.
-The Vice President for Academics will also send a copy of the letter to the Executive Vice President for Student Success, or designee.
+The Vice President for Academics will also send a copy of the letter to the Vice President for Student Life and Dean of Students, or designee.